 Storage limits are based on volume, measured in cubic feet, and determine the fulfillment center capacity you can use.
 Restock limits are based on units and determine how much inventory you can send to fulfillment centers.
 Restock limits apply regardless of your IPI score.Amazon limits by storage type FAQ

-To sum up, this can be interpreted as your inventory limits being based on space, not units.
+To sum up, your inventory limits is based on space, not units.

 Letting your products go out of stock can spell disaster for your listing.
 And on the other hand, overstocking can lead to costly storage fees that damage your bottom line.
 How do tiptoe the line of optimal inventory management?
 We look at into what to consider and what it takes to find the balance for FBA storage.